 - Soft skill development

-Such support combined with a flexible and engaging curriculum can lead to impressive student outcomes.
+Such support combined with a flexible and engaging curriculum can lead to impressive business administration student outcomes.
 The majority of Smith graduates are employed in general management, finance or accounting, marketing and sales, consulting, and operations.
 These roles span several industries, including government and civil service, health care, financial services, information technology, transportation, educational services, construction, electronics, media and hospitality.
 Smith graduates earn roles at some of the biggest names in these industries, including Under Armour, CSX, Marriott, Lockheed Martin, AT&T and CareFirst BlueCross BlueShield.
 Furthermore, the average base compensation of Smith MBA graduates according to a 2018 graduate survey is $98,629.

 The online MBA program at the Smith School of Business